vincentkoc/synthetic-user-research/README.md

 ## About the Author

-Vincent Koc is a technologist and futurist with extensive experience in data-driven and digital disciplines.
+Vincent Koc is a author, lecturer and futurist with extensive experience in data-driven and digital disciplines with AI.
 Follow Vincent on [LinkedIn](https://www.linkedin.com/in/vincentkoc) and [X](https://twitter.com/koconder).

 ---